 Unnecessary files on your hard disk take up disk space and can slow down your computer.
-Disk Cleanup removes temporary files, empties the Recycle Bin, and removes a variety of system files and other items that you no longer need.
+The Disk Cleanup Utility removes temporary files, empties the Recycle Bin, and removes a variety of system files and other items that you no longer need.
 To use Disk Cleanup, follow these steps:

-- Open Computer, Right click on Hard Disk partition for which you want to run Disk Cleanup.
+- Open Computer, Right-click on Hard Disk partition for which you want to run Disk Cleanup.